cornellev/driverdash/README.md

 _Jason Klein '26, Ari Kapelyan '25, Kalehiwot Dessalgne '25, Drew Wilenzick '26_

 A quick solution to a driver dashboard for competition in less than two weeks (!)
 The core components of the dashboard are (1) live statistics from the DAQ that allow it to communicate current speed and power consumption to the driver and (2) the ability to archive all sorts of data like GPS for later analysis.
+We also implemented location tracking and a labelled map of the track.

 ![Render of iPhone app](./media/render.png)